ryannhg/storybook-fed/README.md

 To build that stuff just run:

 ```
+cd assets
 npm install

-npm run build:prod
+npm run build
 ```

-And your assets will be generated for you!
+And your assets will be generated for you in a folder called `dist`!

 #### HTML